dot42/dot42/PRUNING.md

 #### Using `[SerializedParameter]`-Attribute

 Specifies that a parameter is used in serialization.
 Types and objects passed as this parameter will have all their public fields and public and private properties preserved and not pruned.
+This preservation propagates recursivly to the types of fields and properties of the passed type.

 ```